The aim of this blogpost is to empower you in planning a learning powered classroom next academic year.

 - How are different teachers, parents, leaders, schools, countries approaching this question?

 This video depicts some of my thinking around these questions.
 The child in the video, caught on someone’s I-phone, shows incredible resilience.
 His classmates moved me to tears.
 I couldn’t help rooting for this boy who showed such an utter commitment to achieving his goal in front of an audience of grown ups (and now the world!):

 How can we cultivate these attitudes to learning within a classroom environment?

-In relation to classroom practitioners developing learning power, Guy uses the “mayonnaise metaphor” – the aim is to tweak our practice, little by little to build a learning powered classroom.
+When planning a learning power classroom, Guy uses the “mayonnaise metaphor” – the aim is to tweak our practice, little by little to build a learning powered classroom.
 Too much, and everything will fall apart; too little and nothing with change (just like adding oil to egg yolks when you make homemade mayonnaise).

-So, our aim is to pay conscious attention to our practice and, little by little, to make small adaptations to develop learning power in our children.
+So, our aim is to pay conscious attention to our practice (more on this in this blogpost) and, little by little, to make small adaptations to develop learning power in our children.
 These changes will include:

 - Changes to language, body language, interaction with adults and children